 - 24-hour ambulatory oesophageal pH testing and/or oesophageal manometry.

-- High-resolution CT scan of thorax - but there is low diagnostic yield in this scenario.
+- High-resolution CT scan of thorax - however, there is low diagnostic yield in this scenario.

-- May use a cough visual analogue scale, the Leicester Cough Questionnaire or a capsaicin challenge.
+May use a cough assessment tool such as the cough visual analogue scale or the Leicester Cough Questionnaire.

 - Treat the underlying cause(s), if possible (see 'Initial assessment, investigation and treatment in primary care' and 'Further assessment' sections, above).